lachrymator/RF-Score/rescoring/README.md

 Rescoring models
 ================

 Several models for rescoring protein-ligand binding affinity are evaluated and compared in terms of prediction performance on two datasets, both of which consist of four training sets and one test set.
+For each of the two datasets, the test set has no overlapping complexes in either of the four training sets.

 Dataset 1
 ---------

-The test set is as folows:
+The test set and the four training sets are as follows:

 ### PDBbind v2007 core set (N = 195)

 This test set is the one used in the RF-Score paper.
 Therefore it has N = 195.

-The four training sets are as follows:

 ### PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195)